On Gauge-Invariant Entire-Function Regulators and UV Finiteness in NonLocal Quantum Field Theory: Discussion and outlook

-Moreover, the same gauge- and diffeomorphism-covariant entire-function regulator $F(\Box/M_*^2)$ can be applied to the gravitational sector by dressing curvature invariants with $F(\Box/M_*^2)$.
+The same gauge and diffeomorphism covariant entire function regulator $F(\Box/M_*^2)$ can be applied to the gravitational sector by dressing curvature invariants with $F(\Box/M_*^2)$.
 In Euclidean momentum space this yields an exponentially suppressed graviton propagator $\Delta_{\rm grav}(p_E^2)\sim e^{-p_E^2/M_*^2}/p_E^2$, so that graviton loop integrals become UV convergent without introducing additional ghost poles.
 Thus, the mechanism that makes the gauge and matter sectors finite naturally extends to quantum gravity, rendering the full framework renormalizable and plausibly finite, to all orders.

-In the specific context of HUFT, these results provide a rigorous foundation for the use of entire-function regulators to render both gauge and gravitational sectors finite while maintaining a well-defined particle spectrum and preserving the geometric structure of the theory.
-They also clarify why Liouville's theorem, often cited as an objection at a heuristic level, does not pose an obstacle to the physical viability of such regulators.